 How Effective Has Scrypt Been At ASIC Resistance?

 Looking at Scrypt’s effectiveness at ASIC resistance requires an assessment of how Scrypt ASICs have emerged over the years and the current state of mining profitability with these units.

-With the launch of the first commercially-available ASIC rigs in May 2014, CPUs quickly began to lose their ability to mine Scrypt-based cryptocurrencies.
+With the launch of the first commercially-available ASIC rigs in May 2014, CPUs quickly began to lose their ability to mine Scrypt coins.
 As stated earlier, Litecoin’s implementation of Scrypt wasn’t as memory intensive as it could have potentially been.
 It’s difficult to say how much longer it would have taken for ASICs to become available if harsher parameters had been chosen from the start.

 Scrypt-ChaCha, Scrypt-N, and Scrypt² are all variations of Scrypt that add more memory-hardness to the original Scrypt implementation.
 However, these designs have yet to gain significant adoption.
-Blockchain projects that have launched since the emergence of Scrypt ASICs have mostly chosen other Proof of Work hashing algorithms such as CryptoNight, Equihash, or Lyra2REv2.
+Blockchain projects that have launched since the emergence of Scrypt ASICs have mostly chosen other Proof of Work hashing algorithms such as the CryptoNight mining algorithm or the Equihash algorithm.

 Current Mining Profitability With ASICs